-It has been assumed that when using the longitudinal weights, researchers will be using a balanced two, three or four wave panel from wave 1.
-If you wanted to just consider the movements between waves 2 and 3, then you could restrict the sample to the balanced three wave panel and use the longitudinal weight provided.
+It has been assumed that when using the longitudinal weights, researchers will be using a balanced panel from wave 1.
+If you wanted to just consider the movements between waves 2 and 3, then you could restrict the sample to the balanced wave 1, 2 and 3 panel and use the longitudinal weight provided.
 This will mean that some people who responded in waves 2 and 3 but not wave 1 will be excluded, so the estimates will be a little less efficient than if we constructed weights for your specific circumstances.